 Besides a heavy menstrual flow after your surgery, it’s important you prepare for irregular periods after your surgery.

-As previously explained, the timing of your period-return will depend on many factors like if you are exclusively breastfeeding or not, stress, weight loss or weight gain, or if you are already getting close to the natural age of 51 that menstrual period ceases in women.
+As previously explained, the timing of your period-return will depend on many factors like if you are exclusively breastfeeding or not, stress, weight loss or weight gain, or if you are already getting close to the natural age of around 51 that menstrual period ceases in women.

 Exclusive breastfeeding means you only give your baby only breastmilk (no food or water), and in fact, it’s always recommended by doctors and midwives for the first 6 months.
 After this time, you can start other supplementary feeds that can assist your baby’s nutritional need, thereby increasing your chances of period return.

 Your second period after c-section may also not be predictable and this is because your hormones are still adjusting to normal levels.
+For many women, cycles gradually become more regular within a few months, but if you have very irregular cycles, frequent spotting, or no period at all for many months after you stop breastfeeding, you should talk to your doctor.

 Because the flow of your menstrual period will likely increase (or become lighter), you may also experience a more or less painful period.